 Way to Introduce the Story:

 Perform an obvious magic trick.
 You can perform a card trick or borrow magic books from the city library.
-After you have performed it a few times and then allow the children see how it is done.
+Once you have performed it a few times, allow the children to see how it is done.
 “Children, in today’s bible story we are going to learn about a man who could do lots of magic tricks.
 He learned a very important lesson about the difference between tricks and the real power of God.”

 (More about this in the post Miracles versus Magic Tricks.)

-Wherever the Christians went they preached about Jesus.
-One of these Christians was Philip.
+Wherever the followers of Jesus went, they preached about Jesus.
+One of these Jesus followers was Philip.
 He was a man who was wise and lived according to the Holy Spirit.
-Because he had been with the Apostles he could perform miracles to prove that the word of God was true.
+Because he had been with the Apostles, he could perform miracles to prove that the word of God about Jesus was true.
 Philip travelled to Samaria and told the people there about Jesus.

-Simon was a famous magician that lived in Samaria.
-Simon performed magic tricks and everyone thought he was amazing.
+Simon was a famous magician who lived in Samaria.
+Simon performed magic tricks, and everyone thought he was amazing.
 They even said that he had power like a god.

-But when Philip told the Samaritans the good news of Jesus Christ many people believed.
-When the people saw the miracles Philip performed by the power of the Holy Spirit the people knew that miracles from God were much better than just magic tricks that people can do.
+But when Philip told the Samaritans the good news of Jesus Christ, many people believed.
+When the people saw the miracles Philip performed by the power of the Holy Spirit, the people knew that miracles from God were much better than just magic tricks that people could do.
 A magic trick can be explained and done by anyone.
 But a miracle cannot be explained by science and can only be done through the power of God.

 Many people accepted the teaching of Jesus and decided to be baptised.

 The good news about the Samaritans spread all the way to the Apostles in Jerusalem.
-Most people did not like the Samaritans so it was a very happy time when the Apostles understood that God wanted everyone- Jews AND Samaritans to be Christian brothers and sisters.
+Since many people did not like the Samaritans, it was a very good thing that the Apostles could finally understand that God wanted everyone- Jews AND Samaritans to be part of the one family of God.

-This was such a special occasion that God caused the Holy Spirit to come upon the Christians in a special way when Peter and John put their hands on them.
+This was such a special occasion that God caused the Holy Spirit to come upon the Christians in a particular way when Peter and John put their hands on them.
 Everyone there was amazed at the power of God and the Holy Spirit.
 This presence of the Spirit showed that God accepted the Samaritans as part of this one family.

 Peter was not happy with Simon.
-The Apostles had been given this power by Jesus.
-How dare Simon think anyone could buy what was only God’s to give.
+Jesus had given the Apostles this power.
+How dare Simon think anyone could buy what was only God’s to give?
 No one can buy the gift of God with money!
 Peter told Simon that he must repent and ask God for forgiveness.
 Simon asked Peter and John to pray for him.

 Peter and John continued to preach to the people about God until it was time for them to return to Jerusalem.
 They even talked to people about Jesus while they were travelling home.
-It had been a sad time when the Christians had to leave Jerusalem but now, because of that, many new people had heard about Jesus and become Christians.
+It had been a sad time when the disciples had to leave Jerusalem, but now, because of that, many new people have heard about Jesus and become disciples.